giornogoldenwind/brother-hll6200dw-aur/RPM/RPM.md

 [AUR](https://aur.archlinux.org/packages/brother-hll6200dw), but I abandoned this effort after not being able to figure out how to make the existing patch file function properly.

+You're more than welcome to try to update the existing package yourself, or suggest ideas on how to make it work.